Core components#

 - hiphive.core.structures.site_offset_to_spos(site, offset, basis_spos)[source]

-Returns the scaled position of an atom at specified site and offset relative to the basis in scaled coordinates
+Returns the scaled position of an atom at the specified site and offset relative to the basis in scaled coordinates.

 - hiphive.core.structures.spos_to_pos(spos, cell)[source]